Doubles Event Rules

 • Best Overall – Team with the highest total points.

-• Best Appearance – Team with the highest Appearance score.
+• Best Appearance – Team with highest Appearance score.

 • Best Battlefield – Table with the most Best Battlefield votes.